Camperina/WebDev/README.md

 PHP, and MySQL.
 We had two class projects.
 All of these items are linked through my homepage.

 I also proposed an updated website for a local company for a class assignment.
 I worked on this project with a partner, Samiksha Pradhan.
-The website presentation listed separately from the homepage and other tasks.
+The website presentation is listed separately from the homepage and other tasks.